Joanna Scanlan

 Joanna Marion Scanlan (born 27 October 1961) is a British actress and writer.
-On television, she is known for her roles in The Thick of It (2005–2012), Big School (2013–2014), Puppy Love (2014), No Offence (2015–2018), Requiem (2018), and The Larkins (2021).
+On television, she is known for her roles in The Thick of It (2005–2012), Big School (2013–2014), Puppy Love (2014), No Offence (2015–2018), Requiem (2018), The Larkins (2021), and Riot Women (2025).
 She was nominated for three BAFTA TV Awards for Getting On (2009–2012), including two for Best Writing.

 Scanlan's film appearances include Girl with a Pearl Earring (2003), Notes on a Scandal (2006), The Invisible Woman (2013), and Bridget Jones's Baby (2016).
 She won the BAFTA Award for Best Actress in a Leading Role for her performance in the 2020 film After Love, and was the first person since 2003 to win the award without being nominated for the corresponding Oscar.
 (Note: The last person to do so was Scarlett Johansson, who won at the 57th BAFTA Awards for her performance in Lost in Translation (2003).)

 Early life

 Scanlan was born on 27 October 1961 in West Kirby, then in Cheshire, the daughter of hoteliers Michael and Patricia Scanlan.
 Although Joanna was born in England, her family comes from North Wales.
-At the age of three she moved with her parents to North Wales, where she grew up.
+At the age of three, she moved with her parents to North Wales, where she grew up.

 Scanlan attended Brigidine Convent and Howell's School in Denbigh, as well as New Hall School in Chelmsford, Essex.

 Scanlan studied history at Queens' College, Cambridge.
 During her studies, Scanlan joined the Cambridge Footlights, where she became friends with Tilda Swinton.